 There are a number of ways you can get your CDL suspended, and Indiana Code 9-24-6-8 lays out several of them.
 Some of these offenses are obviously and straightforwardly linked to professional driving.
 For example, if you’re involved in a collision while operating a commercial vehicle and you flee the scene of the accident, you’ll earn a one-year CDL suspension.
 Even if this penalty seems harsh, it makes a certain amount of sense—you shouldn’t get to keep your CDL if you’ve used it in the commission of a crime.

-Section 9-24-6-8, however, is much broader than that, and it isn’t limited to people who’ve operated a commercial vehicle while breaking the law.
-This statute lists offenses that disqualify you from CDL eligibility “if committed while driving a commercial motor vehicle or while holding any class of commercial driver’s license or permit” (emphasis added).
+Indiana Code section 9-30-4-12, however, is much broader than that, and it isn’t limited to people who’ve operated a commercial vehicle while breaking the law.
+This statute provides that “any court judgment, court order, or administrative proceeding that results in a suspension of a person’s driving privileges also suspends any driver’s license or permit held by the person” (emphasis added).
 In other words, you can lose your CDL just by getting an ordinary DUI / OVWI—on your own time and in your own vehicle.

 Unfortunately, your arrest is just the beginning of your problems.
 Next, there’s the matter of your one-year CDL suspension.
 There are no exceptions to this.
 After that, a qualified criminal defense attorney will likely inform you that Indiana’s laws on Specialized Driving Privileges—while great for allowing defendants to drive to and from their jobs—do not extend to CDL work.
 Again, there are no exceptions to this.
 If you have a CDL and you get a DUI / OVWI, you’re not going to be able to legally perform your professional duties for at least a year.
 Your job will almost certainly be in jeopardy.